Shah91n/Weaviate-Disk-Storage-Calculator/README.md

 1. Open the application in your browser
 2. Navigate between the tabs:
-   - **📊 Parameter-Based Calculation**: Input data characteristics to calculate storage requirements
+   - **📊 Parameter-Based Calculation**: Input data characteristics to calculate storage
-   - **📈 Extrapolate from Sample**: Use a sample dataset to predict storage for larger datasets
+   - **📈 Extrapolate from current Dataset**: Use your existing dataset to predict storage for growth
-3. Explore the visualizations and metrics to understand storage requirements
+3. Explore the visualizations and metrics to understand storage

 ---